How to train for a marathon takes patience, a long-term approach and a razor sharp focus.

 #3 LONG EASY RUNS ARE GOOD FOR ENDURANCE, LONG ‘PACE FOCUSED’ RUNS BRING RESULTS

-This is probably the most important tactic I learned from the three greatest coaches I have worked with, Lisa, Dr. Joe Vigil and Jack Hazen (my collegiate coach) in regards to excelling at the marathon distance.
+This is probably the most important tactic I learned from the three greatest coaches I have worked with.

 If there is any training technique I could share with the rundreamachieve community it would be this.
 I didn’t really ‘get it‘ until I was assigned Lisa Rainsberger as my coach with the Army WCAP team.

-Long runs were NOT fun, we’re concentrated around interspersing hard, easy and moderate effort miles within a 20-22 mile long run.
+Long runs were not fun.
+They were concentrated around interspersing hard, easy and moderate effort miles within a 20-22 mile long run.